kingrand6969/ecpro-rental-services/replit.md

 - **Amortization deduction**: Income by Car table now shows amortization deduction with net after amortization
 - **User approval system**: New users are created with `isApproved: false` and cannot login until admin approval
 - **Pending approvals**: Admin page now shows pending user registrations with approve button
+- **Delete user**: Admin can delete users from the User Management table
+- **Reset password**: Admin can reset user password to default "12345678"
+- **Settings page**: Users can change their own password in the Settings page
+- **Mandatory password change**: Users with reset passwords must change password before accessing other features

 ## Development
 ```bash